bclarkson-code/Tricycle/README.md

 > Like that character.
 > All of our stories go out of our mouths.

-There is still more to do (16 bit training, multi-gpu support, training for longer etc), but for a language model built completely from scratch, I'd argue that this is not bad!
+There is still more to do (see below), but for a language model built completely from scratch, I'd argue that this is not bad!

 ## How it works